Amphictyonic league: Decline

 In 279 the Delphic Amphictyony admitted as new members the Aetolian League, who had successfully defended the sanctuary as well as the rest of mainland Greece against the Gauls.
-At this instance the Phocians were also readmitted for having also participated at the defense of the region.
+At this instance the Phoecians were also readmitted for having also participated at the defense of the region.
 In the 3rd century the Soteria (festival) was held in honour of the Greek victory against the Gauls.
 By 191 the League had 17 members but only the most dominant one had the two votes, when others had only one.
 The league continued to exist under the Roman Empire but its authority was limited to the care of the temple of Apollo at Delphi.
 The Roman emperor Augustus incorporated the Aenianes, Malians, Magnetians and Pythians with the Thessalians.
 Since the Dolopes had meanwhile vanished, he gave their vote to the city of Nicopolis.

 The Amphictyonic League gradually declined and in the 2nd century CE it was replaced by the Panhellenion, established by the Roman emperor Hadrian.
-However, the see of the Amphictyonic League was in Athens, the emperor's favourite city.
-Thus, it seems that the Amphictyony finally faded away, although we have no specific date for its actual cessation.
+However, the see of the Amphictyonic League was in Athens, the emperor's favorite city.
+Thus, it seems that the Amphictyony lost influence and came to an end, although we have no specific date for its actual cessation.

-Bolívar's emulation

-The Congress of Panama, organized by Simón Bolívar in 1826 with the goal of bringing together the new republics of Latin America in a permanent alliance, was often referred to as The Amphictyonic Congress, in homage to the above.